standardshub/markdown_guidelines/content/en/document_structure.md

     <figcaption></figcaption>
 </figure>

-✍️ *In HTML syntax, this is how a singular or plural `definition` terms are used in a section text*:
+✍️ *In HTML, this is how a singular or plural `definition` terms are used in a section text*:

 ```html
 bla, bla, bla,